lab596/civiform/Getting-started.md

        bin/run-dev

+   To run the application using Azure instead of AWS, run:

+       bin/run-dev –azure

+This will start up a dev instance of the application that uses Azurite, the Azure emulator, instead of local stack, the AWS emulator.
+This script sets an environment variable, ```STORAGE_SERVICE_NAME``` telling the application to run using the Azure emulator instead of AWS.

 2. Once you see "Server started" in your terminal (it will take some time for the server to start up), you can access the app in a browser at http://localhost:9000.
    Be patient on the initial page load since it will take some time for all the sources to compile.